 Some attorneys will go after everything else when collecting assets to satisfy a judgment, including your crypto account.
 They ask for all checking and savings accounts, partnership agreements and records of partnerships, real estate (including timeshares), trusts, contents of all safe deposit vaults, titles to all properties, and a complete list of jewelry, art objects, and personal property.
-To satisfy a judgment, a defendant could lose his car, cash, or other assets.
+A defendant could lose his car, cash, or other assets to satisfy a judgment.

 2. How Do the Courts Know What Crypto You Have?

 But how does the court know about your assets?
-A creditor can require your appearance at court for an asset hearing, where the creditor can ask you questions under oath about your assets and demand you produce documentation regarding your wealth and ability to pay.
+A creditor can require your appearance in court for an asset hearing.
+The creditor can ask you questions under oath about your assets and demand you produce documentation regarding your wealth and ability to pay.
 Failure to appear at an asset hearing generally results in a bench warrant issued for your arrest.
 The creditor can then request a cash-only bond in the amount of the judgment.
-That could cause you to be held in custody until the judgment is paid in full until a new asset hearing can be held, or until the judge lowers the bond.
+That could cause you to be held in custody until the judgment is paid in full, a new asset hearing can be held, or until the judge lowers the bond.

 Do you need liability insurance?
 Yes.
 “Without liability insurance, you’re responsible for damages and injuries if you caused them.

 3. What amount of crypto in your name is worth protecting with a separate legal entity?
-Do you need to ask how much would you be willing to lose in a personal lawsuit?
-Meaning if you had $5K in a brokerage account invested in Apple, would you form a separate LLC for only $5K to protect that as your only safe asset?
+Do you need to ask how much you would be willing to lose in a personal lawsuit?
+If you had $5K in a brokerage account invested in Apple, would you form a separate LLC for only $5K to protect that as your only safe asset?

 Probably not.
 That might be different if you had other safe assets, such as stock in a start-up, plus the $5K.
 You will want to determine your risk tolerance and the level of protection required for your situation.
 The other factor with cryptocurrency is very volatile, especially on the upside.
-If it is at $50K in March of 2021, will it be in March of 2022?
-What if that goes up 20%, 40%, or even more in one year?
-The value of your account will grow accordingly.
+If your Bitcoin was at $43K in April 2022, would it be in April 2023?
+Right now, Bitcoin is way down, and you may buy more in hopes of increasing value over time.

-If you have $100K in crypto or other safe assets, and that is 20% of your net worth, you will likely want to take steps to protect those safe assets using another entity or structure.
+If you have $100K in crypto or other safe assets, which is 20% of your net worth, you will likely want to protect those safe assets using another entity or structure.
 If the $100K is 5% of your net worth, you still might consider a separate structure to protect your safe crypto-asset due to the potentially explosive upside over the next 1-3 years.